Stratification theorems for exponential sums in families: Algebraically uniform stratification, I

-This section, which may safely be skipped in a first reading, gives the proof of Lemma~\ref{lm-sheaf}.
-We observe that such results are quite standard (see for instance in the works~\cite{katz-act} or~\cite{katz-mmp} of Katz), and can be interpreted as following line by line the ``classical'' computation (namely, the equalities~(\ref{eq-ft3}),~(\ref{eq-ft4}) and~(\ref{eq-ft5})) using the function-sheaf dictionary.
+This section, which may safely be skipped in a first reading, gives the proof of the claimed isomorphism of Lemma~\ref{lm-sheaf}.
+We observe that such results are quite standard (see for instance in the works~\cite{katz-act} or~\cite{katz-mmp} of Katz), and can be interpreted as the outcome of following line by line the ``classical'' computation (namely, the equalities~(\ref{eq-ft3}),~(\ref{eq-ft4}) and~(\ref{eq-ft5})) using the function-sheaf dictionary.

 These computations are in some sense straightforward, except for two complications: \begin{itemize} \item the use of the standard notation from algebraic geometry involves a lot of bookkeeping and often hide the close parallel with the computation of trace functions. \item the necessity to keep careful track of shifts in the various steps, since these are (up to sign) invisible in the trace function, but carry crucial information, e.g. in terms of determining when an object is semiperverse. \end{itemize}